All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 - Building a Simple Weekly Plan

-You do not need to become a gym rat.
-You do not need a personal trainer.
+You don't need to become a gym rat.
+You don't need a personal trainer.
 You just need a simple, consistent plan that works with your body) not against it (while semaglutide does its part.

 What Type of Exercise Works Best on Semaglutide?

-Not all workouts are created equal when you are on GLP-1 medication.
+Not all workouts are created equal when you're on GLP-1 medication.
 Research suggests a combination of resistance training and moderate cardio delivers the best outcomes for body composition.

 Moderate cardio supports heart health, improves mood, and burns additional calories.
 Walking is the easiest option and pairs well with semaglutide treatment.
 A 2022 study in Obesity found that participants who combined GLP-1 medication with 150 minutes of weekly moderate activity lost significantly more body fat than those on medication alone.